This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Toxins

 Children with cerebral palsy are likely to have at least one or more seizures during their lifetime.
 In many instances, they will experience both generalized and partial seizures.
-Generalized seizures affect the entire brain, whereas partial seizures affect one side or one part of the brain.
+Generalized seizures affect the entire brain, whereas focal seizures affect one side or one part of the brain.

 About Generalized Seizures

-Tonic-clonic seizures usually subside within a few minutes, but children may experience incontinence and cuts inside the cheek or on their tongue from biting down during the seizure.
+- Tonic-clonic seizures usually subside within a few minutes, but children may experience incontinence and cuts inside the cheek or on their tongue from biting down during the seizure.
 The child’s face and lips may also appear pale or bluish.
 After the seizure, there is almost always a period of exhaustion, and recovery time can range from a few minutes to a few hours.

-When a child has an absence (also known as petit mal) seizure, they will often have a blank stare with their eyes looking upwards.
-Sometimes the eyes and eyelids will jerk briefly during the seizure.
+- When a child has an absence (also known as petit mal) seizure, they will often have a blank stare with their eyes looking upwards.
+Sometimes, the eyes and eyelids will jerk briefly during the seizure.
 The child will not respond to you, but they regain full consciousness and return to their previous activity as soon as it’s over.

-Other symptoms of absence seizures include repetitive facial movements such as lip-smacking or chewing, turning the face or looking away, or even being very still for a few moments.
+- Other symptoms of absence seizures include repetitive facial movements such as lip-smacking or chewing, turning the face or looking away, or even being very still for a few moments.
 Absence seizures can begin in early childhood or during the early teen years, but they usually go away by the time the child is 18.

-Partial Seizures
+Focal Seizures

 Partial seizures are common in people with epilepsy, and the symptoms depend on what part of the brain is conducting the electrical activity.
 In general, common symptoms include: